opsschool/curriculum/networking_101.rst

 Cat5e, Cat6, Cat6a
 ------------------

 Cat5e, Cat6, and Cat6a are all coper transport mediums.
-They use unshielded twisted pair wiring, relying on the twist with differential signaling to prevent noise.
+They use twisted pair wiring, relying on the twist with differential signaling to prevent noise.
 This is the most common form of cabling for connecting computers in a network.